smart-on-fhir/health-cards/rfcs/003-vaccine-exemptions.md

 When it comes to exemptions, the privacy analysis is much more challenging: some reasons for an exemption may be quite sensitive and outside the scope of information generally shared in the context of everyday life.
 Public health policy should not put individuals in a situation where they are asked to share information about their behavior problems, religious affiliation, research participation (etc) in the course of everyday life.

-*Note: It doesn't help use an "unpublished data dictionary" with opaque codes for the different exemption reasons; the community will (and should!) tear apart their QRs, compare them, and reverse engineer the data dictionary in short order.*
+*Note: It doesn't help to use an "unpublished data dictionary" with opaque codes for the different exemption reasons; the community will (and should!) tear apart their QRs, compare them, and reverse engineer the data dictionary in short order.*

 :bulb: SMART Health Cards should represent exemptions as a broad category, rather than naming the specific condition that is the cause for an exemption.